 We’ve discussed the overall definition of diminished value, but there are different kinds of diminished value.

-Immediate Diminished Value: this refers to the decrease in value when you try to trade in your car after an accident.
+This refers to the decrease in value when you try to trade in your car after an auto accident.
 You won’t receive the same amount of money upon trade in that you would have gotten with no accident in the car’s history.
 This is the more general type of diminished value and the kind that people are usually referring to.

 How to Calculate the Diminished Value of Your Car

 Now that you know the different types of diminished value, you are probably wondering if there is a way to calculate the diminished value of a car after a car accident.
 The simplest way to do this is to check the current value of the make and model of your vehicle using the Kelley Blue Book to determine the pre accident value.
 Then you should get an evaluation of your car (see article discussing Diminished Value further) from a company that deals with diminished value insurance claims.
 The difference in the two values will be your diminished value.

 Have You Been Injured In A Florida Car Accident?

 If you've been hurt in a car accident you need to speak with an experienced Florida car accident lawyer as soon as possible.
 Please contact us online or call our Coral Springs office directly at 954.755.7803 to schedule your free consultation.
 We proudly serve Florida residents including all of Fort Lauderdale, Boca Raton, Miami-Dade County, Broward County, Palm Beach County and all points in between.